Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/system-context.md

 ## System context

-While the platform, at its core, is responsible for brokering data assets from providers to consumers, the DPC is a software component to be integrated into the platform to enable the participants to send data-related notifications to each other.
+While the platform, at its core, is responsible for brokering data assets from providers to consumers, the DPC is a software component integrated into the platform to enable the participants to send data-related messages to each other.
+We refer to these messages generically as _notifications_.
+If a participant wants to request something from another participant, or inform another participant about something, the participant sends a _notification_.

 Three entities interact with the DSC: the platform core, the data provider, and the data consumer (see figure below).
 Note that the platform core also gets information about grants from the DPC.

 ![Context delineation](images/diagram_context-delineation_basic.svg)

-The data provider, the data consumer, and the platform core are "Ecosystem participants" and share the functions "send notification" and "get notification" as they notify each other via the DPC.
-While these functions have named in generic terms, there are different types of notifications sent from participant to participant.
+There are different types of notifications sent from participant to participant.
 For example:

 - the data provider can _request data access_ (notification of type "data access request") from the data consumer;
-- the data consumer can _request data modification_ from the platform core;
+- the data consumer can _request data modification_ (type: "data modification request") from the platform core;

-The diagram below details the functions used by the

-"Send notification" and "get notification" are general terms for the different types of notifications sent from participant to participant via the DPC.
+- the data consumer can _report a data-leak incident_ (type: "incident report") to data providers;

+The diagram below features the role "Ecosystem participant" as a generalization for each participant.
+Furthermore, this diagram illustrates functions specific to each participant, reflecting different notification types.

 ![Context delineation](images/diagram_context-delineation_clean.svg)